HazyVT/Slipher/README.md

-# Wave
+# Slipher

 A game framework made for typescript using bun and SDL2.
+The engine is named after my favorite Yu-Gi-Oh! card.
+Slipher the sky dragon.

-## Wave is not yet ready Please do not use until ready.
+### Slipher is not yet ready Please do not use until ready.

 |Feature|Windows|Mac|Linux|
 |:-------|--------|--------|-----:|